Bob Steele (actor): Career

-Steele appeared as "Kirby" with Agnes Moorehead and Madlyn Rhue in the 1959 episode "In Memoriam" of another ABC western series, The Rebel, starring Nick Adams.
+Steele appeared as Kirby with Agnes Moorehead and Madlyn Rhue in the 1959 episode "In Memoriam" of another ABC Western series, The Rebel, starring Nick Adams.
 He also appeared as Deputy Sam in four episodes of Hugh O'Brian's The Life and Legend of Wyatt Earp.
 In 1959, he appeared with Mason Alan Dinehart, another Wyatt Earp alumnus, in the episode "Half a Loaf" of the syndicated series, Death Valley Days, hosted by Stanley Andrews.

 Steele appeared in six different episodes of the Walt Disney's Western television series Texas John Slaughter with Tom Tryon.
-On January 25, 1960, Steele was cast as the frontier gunfighter Luke Short in an episode of the CBS western series, The Texan, starring Rory Calhoun.
-Barbara Stuart played the gambler Poker Alice in the same episode, which also features Reed Hadley and Richard Devon.
+On January 25, 1960, Steele was cast as the frontier gunfighter Luke Short in an episode of the CBS Western series, The Texan, starring Rory Calhoun.

 In the mid-1960s, Steele was cast in a regular supporting role as Trooper Duffy in ABC's F Troop, which allowed him to show his comic talent.
 Trooper Duffy in the F Troop story line claimed to have been "shoulder to shoulder with Davy Crockett at the Alamo" and to have been the only survivor of the battle 40 years before.
-In real life, forty years before F Troop, Steele played a supporting role in his father's 1926 film Davy Crockett at the Fall of the Alamo.
+In real life, 40 years before F Troop, Steele played a supporting role in his father's 1926 film Davy Crockett at the Fall of the Alamo.

 Steele is interred in the columbarium at Forest Lawn Memorial Park in the Hollywood Hills.

 Legacy

-Steele is said to have been the inspiration for the character "Cowboy Bob" in the Dennis The Menace comic strip.
+In Peter Straub and Michael Easton's The Green Woman graphic novel, the protagonist is named Bob Steele.
+The novel explicitly states that he is named after the actor.